- Home Improvement

 After removing loose paint and allowing the siding time to dry, prime the bare wood as soon as possible.

 Use an acrylic latex primer that is compatible with the finish coat you will use, preferably that is made by the same manufacturer.
-Preparation for painting can be time consuming nuisance.
+Preparation for painting can be a time-consuming nuisance.
 But done well, it makes the paint last twice as long as when done poorly.